harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-dashboard/overview.md

 Chaos dashboard is an interactive user interface that manages, visualizes, and monitors chaos experiments.
 It helps visualize various features associated with a chaos experiment.
 It provides a visual of entities in the form of a bar graph, along with a tabular representation of the visualized data.

 :::note
-This feature is currently behind thw feature flag, `CHAOS_DASHBOARD_ENABLED`.
+For SAAS, this feature is currently behind the feature flag, `CHAOS_DASHBOARD_ENABLED`.
 Contact [Harness Support](mailto:support@harness.io) to enable this feature.
+Contact your [sales representative](sales@harness.io) to check if you are eligible for the on-prem platform.
 :::

 ## View a chaos dashboard